EmilYangirov/Android-Weather-Application-/README.md

 Simple weather application for android

-when gps is enabled, the emulator gives an error stating that it does not support gps.
+When gps is enabled, the emulator gives an error stating that it does not support gps.
 On a real Xiaomi Mi8 device, everything works without errors.
 Set the standard city - the city of Moscow.